 What sells the compressed logs is the no-bugs, no-dirt factor, and the fact that compressed logs are ready to burn when you buy them (they don't

 require seasoning, like cordwood does).
 We've burned them, and found them to be a viable, if

 a bit pricey, alternative to cordwood.
 We have

 observed no difference in creosote formation between compressed logs and properly seasoned fuelwood.

 12/13/12: A letter from a compressed log company in England

-It would have been good if you had mentioned that when you purchase cordwood you are buying 25/30% water were as with compressed sawdust
+It would have been good if you had mentioned that when you purchase cordwood you are buying 25/30% water whereas with compressed sawdust

 logs like ours you only get 6%.
 Who wants to buy gallons of water?

-You mention Douglas fir and Pitch pine with no reference to there ability to spit hot ember half way across a room and burning holes in the carpet
+You mention Douglas fir and Pitch pine with no reference to their ability to spit hot embers half way across a room and burning holes in the carpet: